SolarAlma/SALAT/docs/installation.md

 	IDL> .r SALAT
 	```

-	It is successfully installed if the following is printed:
+	The package is successfully installed if the following is printed:

 	```bash
 	Solar Alma Library of Auxiliary Tools (SALAT)